Teskh/WUPS/WUP-Specification-3.4.1-Streamlined.md

 With control code 300, no differentiation between material waste and a required part is possible.

+**Tool radius correction in the processing direction to the right (control code 100)**

+[Diagram showing tool offset to right of processing direction]

+The material waste is located opposite the chipping processing unit.

-**Tool radius correction in the processing direction to the left (control code 100)**
+**Tool radius correction in the processing direction to the left (control code 200)**

 [Diagram showing tool offset to left of processing direction]

 The material waste is located on the side of the chipping processing unit.

-**Tool radius correction in the processing direction to the right (control code 200)**

-[Diagram showing tool offset to right of processing direction]

-The material waste is located on the side of the chipping processing unit.
+**Clockwise vs. counterclockwise polygons:** For closed PAF contours, the polygon winding determines whether a left-hand correction extends the machined footprint.
+A counter-clockwise toolpath places the left offset outside the programmed contour (expanding the notch), while a clockwise loop keeps the tool inside the contour even with code 2xx.

 #### 5.1.4 Synchronous and reverse rotation